Swimmer suffers puncture wounds in shark attack on Cape Cod

 - Primary night: Dems go for diversity, GOP for Trump choices VIEW

 Truro police described the shark attack as unconfirmed and did not release the victim’s name or hometown.
-But Truro’s website said the beach was closed until further notice.
+But Truro’s website said the beach was closed until further notice, and workers put up signs that read, “Danger, No Swimming.”

 Numerous shark sightings have been reported in the area this summer, including several involving great whites, the species immortalized in the “Jaws” movies.
 There was no confirmation that Wednesday’s attack involved a great white shark.